adyaindera/foothill/README.md

 # foothill
-Some projects created at Foothill College during 2016-2017 year.
+Some selected projects created at Foothill College during 2016-2017 year.